Stu's Story: Beebe’s Team Gave Me the Confidence I Needed for Recovery

 Stu and Linda were told that Stu would need open heart surgery.

-“We had so many questions and Dr. Wehberg stayed and made sure to answer all of them.
-He was very reassuring and we felt completely confident in him and the Beebe team,” Stu said.
-“One thing that Dr. Wehberg said really stuck with me.
-He said that if my car had been any farther away, it could have been a disaster.
+“We had so many questions and the team made sure to answer all of them.
+We felt completely confident in him and the Beebe team,” Stu said.
+“If my car had been any farther away, it could have been a disaster.
 I might not have made it.”

 Planning for the Future